GSA/digitalgov.gov/content/posts/2015-09-24-setting-up-a-performance-measurement-team.md

 ## Set Up Data Discussions

 We began meeting monthly to discuss what we’d learned from the prior month’s data (notable increases and decreases in customer satisfaction scores; usage of our services; email open rates; etc.).
 We’ve looked at top queries, Web pages, print publications, and social media posts.
 Some of our observations have influenced content decisions and raised issues that require action by other teams.

 ## Shared Insights

 We shared the master spreadsheet with all staff and began inviting members of other teams to attend our monthly data sharing session.
 The benefits of sharing and communicating have been twofold.
 First, those outside of the Performance Measurement Team have brought additional context to the data.
 Second, by sharing data, those who actually create and maintain our products have gained actionable insights.

-## Next Step: Create Data Visualizations
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-323-Silhouettes-of-Business-People-Working-and-Data-Concepts-Rawpixel-Ltd-iStock-Thinkstock-ThinkstockPhotos-532319147.jpg" alt="Data Concepts" %}
+## Next Step: Create Data Visualizations {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-323-Silhouettes-of-Business-People-Working-and-Data-Concepts-Rawpixel-Ltd-iStock-Thinkstock-ThinkstockPhotos-532319147.jpg" alt="Data Concepts" %}

 We want to be able to see how our programs are performing, and use data to tell stories that show the real-world impact of our findings.
 We’ve considered a few different data visualization tools and are just beginning to test one of them.
 Our expectation is that it will help us to more easily identify trends and anomalies and allow staff to get the data they need to make decisions.